wongjiahau/Pineapple/README.md

 - Readability
 - Typability
 - Type safety
+- Easy module import/export
+- Ability to differentiate pure and impure code (like Haskell)
+- List comprehension
 - High order function (map, filter, reduce)
-- Ability to differentiate pure and impure code (like Haskell)
-- Easy module import/export

 This language aims to allow developers to write readable code easily and to write library that have readable API.